Short or Long-Term Study Abroad?

 Keeping it Short

 Whether or not “short” means a summer or a single semester to you, going abroad for a limited time has its benefits and drawbacks.
 In general, keeping it short is a good option for first-timers.
 Going abroad always carries with it inherent challenges, whether it be culture shock, homesickness, or merely jet lag for the first couple of days.
-If you have never studied abroad, or even been abroad before, the first experience in a foreign country can be demanding, and perhaps even overwhelming.
+If you have never studied abroad, or even been abroad before, the first experience in a foreign country can be difficult at times, and perhaps even overwhelming.
 Restricting your time abroad can help you see the challenge as temporary; you would be surprised, homesickness will not feel as bad if you know you have only a week to go.

 The summer months can often be used to test the waters.
 The majority of U.S. universities offer summer classes not only on their home campus, but also accept credits from courses taken abroad, whether at another university’s campus abroad or their own.
 Check with your study abroad advisor on restrictions; some universities may only accept credits from their own campus abroad.